SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 ```c++
 void usePullups();
 ```
-Unlike the official core, we do not automatically turn on the internal pullups, specifically because it can hide problems in simple tests - but not more complicated cases.
-Combined with the frustrating failure modes of I2C in general (not specific to this library) this can lead to a very challenging debugging experience if/when it does manifest as most I2C devices are added or longer wires are used, possibly dependent on orientation and spatial organization.
+Unlike the official core, we do not automatically turn on the internal pullups, specifically because it can hide problems in simple tests - which manifest later as more devices are added, incorrectly directing attention to the new arrival, rather than the bus that never should have worked to begin with Combined with the frustrating failure modes of I2C in general (not specific to this library) this can lead to a very challenging debugging experience if/when it does manifest as most I2C devices are added or longer wires are used, possibly dependent on orientation and spatial organization.
 Thus, we require that you read this paragraph and recognize that it could fail unpredictably before enabling the internal pullups.
 This is particularly problematic since Arduino users are accustomed to not having to think much about things like wire length and capacitance of wire; this is one of only a few cases where they often become relevant.

 #### `uint8_t checkPinLevels()`
 ```c++